Bretton Hall, West Yorkshire

 Bretton Hall is a country house in West Bretton near Wakefield, West Yorkshire, England.
-It housed Bretton Hall College from 1949 until 2001 and was a campus of the University of Leeds (2001–2007).
-It is a Grade II* listed building.
+It housed Bretton Hall College from 1949 until 2001 and was a campus of the University of Leeds from 2001 to 2007.
+It is due to open as a second location of the Groucho Club in 2026.
+The hall is a Grade II* listed building.

 History

 In the 14th century the Bretton estate was owned by the Dronsfields and passed by marriage to the Wentworths in 1407.
 King Henry VIII spent three nights in the old hall and furnishings, draperies and panelling from his bedroom were moved to the new hall.
 A hall is marked on Christopher Saxton's 1577 map of Yorkshire.

-The present building was designed and built around 1720 by its owner, Sir William Wentworth assisted by James Moyser to replace the earlier hall.
-In 1792 it passed into the Beaumont family, (latterly Barons and Viscounts Allendale), and the library and dining room were remodelled by John Carr in 1793.
+The present building was designed and built around 1720 by its owner, Sir William Wentworth, assisted by James Moyser, to replace the earlier hall.
+In 1792 it passed into the Beaumont family, latterly Barons and Viscounts Allendale, and the library and dining room were remodelled by John Carr in 1793.
 Monumental stables designed by George Basevi were built between 1842 and 1852.
 The hall was sold to the West Riding County Council in 1947.
 Before the sale, the panelling of the "Henry VIII parlour" (preserved from the earlier hall) was given to Leeds City Council and moved to Temple Newsam house.

-The hall housed Bretton Hall College from 1949 until 2001 and was a campus of the University of Leeds from 2001 to 2007.
+The hall housed Bretton Hall College of Education from 1949 until 2001 and was a campus of the University of Leeds from 2001 to 2007.

-Plans to convert the hall to a hotel and offices were submitted for planning approval.
+Plans to convert the hall to a hotel and offices were submitted for planning approval and were approved in April 2013.

-and were approved in April 2013.
+In 2024 it was reported that the Groucho Club, a private members' club and renowned for its celebrity clientele, is set to open a new venue at Bretton Hall in 2026; marking its first permanent location outside London in the club's 39-year history.

 Architecture

-The oldest part of the house, the south range dates from about 1720 and was designed by the owner, Sir William Wentworth and Colonel James Moyser.
+The oldest part of the house, the south range, dates from about 1720 and was designed by the owner, Sir William Wentworth and Colonel James Moyser.

 It was enlarged when the north range was added in the 1780s by William Lindley of Doncaster.
-A bow window and portico were added to the south range and the block linking the two ranges was remodelled between 1811–14 by Jeffrey Wyatt for Colonel Thomas and Diana Beaumont.
+A bow window and portico were added to the south range and the block linking the two ranges was remodelled between 1811 and 1814 by Jeffrey Wyatt for Colonel Thomas and Diana Beaumont.
 Around 1852 Thomas Richardson added the projecting dining room on the house's east front for Thomas Blackett Beaumont.